DeepRLCourse/DeepRLCourse.github.io/docs/index.md

 ---
-description: Dive into the Deep Reinforcement Learning course at Sharif University of Technology!
-Explore comprehensive course details, learning objectives, and meet our expert instructor.
-Join us to master cutting-edge AI techniques and solve complex problems.
+description: Welcome to Spring 2025 offering of Deep Reinforcement Learning course at Sharif University of Technology!
+We are excited to have you join us on this journey into the world of deep reinforcement learning.
 ---

 # Welcome